willdrysdale/wsdmiscr/README.md

-An R package to handle instrument data files and to produce plots in the openair package
+Various functions supporting data handling in an atmospheric chemistry PhD

 To install: